-Included in cash and cash equivalents are pooled investments in the Pennsylvania School District Liquid Asset Fund (PSDLAF-MAX) of \$ 35,037.
+Included in cash and cash equivalents are pooled investments in the Pennsylvania School District Liquid Asset Fund (PSDLAF-MAX) of \$ 28,855.
 The PSDLAF-MAX is basically a mutual fund that consists of short-term money market investments and seeks to maintain a constant net asset value of \$ 1 per share.
 PSDLAF-MAX deposits are invested by PSDLAF directly in portfolios of securities held by a third party custodian and are collateralized with securities held by the PSDLAF agent in a collateral pool.
-The School District is exposed to custodial credit risk because the collateral securities held by PSDLAF agents are not in the School District's name.

 The School District does not have a formal written investment policy that limits its investment choices to certain credit ratings.
-As of June 30, 2016, the School District's investments were rated as:
+As of June 30, 2017, the School District's investments were rated as: